Frequently Requested Statistics on Immigrants and Immigration in the United States

 How many immigrants are naturalized U.S. citizens?

-In 2012, close to 46 percent of immigrants (18.7 million) were naturalized U.S. citizens.
-The remaining 54 percent (22.1 million) included lawful permanent residents, unauthorized immigrants, and legal residents on temporary visas, such as students and temporary workers.
+In 2014, around 47 percent of immigrants (20 million) were naturalized U.S. citizens.
+The remaining 53 percent (22.4 million) included lawful permanent residents, unauthorized immigrants, and legal residents on temporary visas (such as students and temporary workers).

 What is the racial composition of the immigrant population?

-Of the foreign born in the United States in 2012, 48 percent reported their race as white, 9 percent as black, 25 percent as Asian, and 16 percent as some other race; more than 2 percent reported having two or more races.
+Forty-eight percent of the foreign-born population in 2014 reported their race as white, 26 percent as Asian, 9 percent as black, and 15 percent as some other race; more than 2 percent reported having two or more races.

 How many immigrants are of Hispanic origin?